iamyugachang/ptt_opinion_mining/README.md

 # ptt_opinion_mining
-2019 Spring assignment for Social Network
+2019 Spring assignment for Social Network in NCHU

 # An Opinion Mining project on Taiwan PTT forum
 Tools or techniques require the following:
 * web crawler